Wednesday, February 27, 2019

 Power for the railway was first provided by a hydroelectric plant in Skowhegan but this was not too dependable because of occasional low water in the Kennebec River.
 During 1904, for example, operations were curtailed for about seven months because of a lack of sufficient power.

 In 1916, a 100 KW.
 Westinghouse generator was installed in the Central Maine Power Company's Skowhegan station, to be used as required for auxiliary power for the street railway.
-Prior to this time, one of the old generators from the hydroelectricity plant had been an auxiliary power source.
+Before this time, one of the old generators from the hydroelectricity plant had been an auxiliary power source.

 Track, Roadway, and Overhead